 A low-sodium diet

 limits foods that are high in sodium (salt).
 You will need to follow a low-sodium diet if you have high blood pressure, kidney disease, or heart failure.
 You may also need to follow this diet if you have a condition that is causing your body to retain (hold) extra fluid.
-You may need to limit the amount of sodium you eat to 1,500 mg.
+You may need to limit the amount of sodium you eat in a day to 1,500 to 2,000 mg.
 Ask your healthcare provider how much sodium you can have each day.

 How to use food labels to choose foods that are low in sodium: